Oppatomm/Java-projects-for-beginners/README.md

 ### 1️⃣ Project 1 : Basic Calculator Program
 A basic calculator program that can perform addition, subtraction, multiplication, and division by taking numbers and commands from the user.

+**Features :**
+- Enter two numbers from the user.
+- Choose a type of calculation (addition, subtraction, multiplication, division).
+- Display the result.

 **What I learned :**
-- Using `Scanner` to recetive input from the user
+- Using `Scanner` to recetive input from the user.
-- Using `if-else` and `switch-case` to control the program's flow
+- Using `if-else` and `switch-case` to control the program's flow.
-- Displaying results back to the user
+- Displaying results back to the user.